sergaym/data-etl/README.md

 ✅ **How to run:** `python -m src.pipelines.etl --reference_date YYYY-MM-DD`.
 ✅ **Next steps:** Automate with **Airflow**, migrate to **S3/cloud**, and improve **monitoring & testing**.

-🚀 **Now, the README is fully aligned with a production-ready approach!** Would you like refinements for **cloud deployment or DAG enhancements?**